ManasaReddy-2409/store-rating-platform/README.md

-roject Overview This is a web application that allows users to submit and view ratings for various stores.
+Project Overview This is a web application that allows users to submit and view ratings for various stores.
 It features a single login system with three distinct user roles: System Administrator, Normal User, and Store Owner.
 Each role has access to specific functionalities tailored to their permissions.

 Tech Stack Frontend: ReactJS, Tailwind CSS